UoMResearchIT/env_scripting_2021/index.md

 {% endcomment %}
 <p id="requirements">
   <strong>Requirements:</strong>
-  {% if online == "false" %}
-    Participants must bring a laptop with a
-    Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
-  {% else %}
-    Participants must have access to a computer with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
+    Participants must bring a computer with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.).
-  {% endif %}
-  They should have a few specific software packages installed (listed <a href="#setup">below</a>).
+    Lessons for the first two days will be taught using linux virtual machines which are accessible using a web browser, while the lesson on the third day will be taught using a remote HPC system.
+However, students can follow some of the lessons on their own machines if they wish.
+For this they that they should have a few specific software packages installed (listed <a href="#setup">below</a>), which may require them to have administrative privileges on their computer.
 </p>

 {% comment %}